eMahtab/meeting-rooms/README.md

 **Note : We are given that start time of a meeting will always be less than the end time of the meeting.
 And also if a meeting ends at,  say 2, the person can attend a next meeting that start from 2, it is not considered as an overlap.**

 We can solve this problem, by first sorting all the meetings according to their start times.
-Then just iterate over all the meetings, and check if the next meeting's start time is less than previous meeting's end time.
-If thats the
+After sorting just iterate over all the meetings, and check if the next meeting's start time is less than previous meeting's end time.
+If thats the case, it means there is an overlap between meetings time, so we return false, but if we don't find an overlap we return true, which means there is no overlap and the person can attend all the meetings.

 ### Implementation